WATCH NOW: One person reported dead following farmhouse fire in Brighton

 “I can’t say a whole lot but, at present, right now, there are no extinguishment efforts in progress,” said Molnar who had returned from the scene around 9 p.m.
 “The scene has been turned over to the fire investigation task force and the Kenosha County sheriff’s office.”

-Fire units from several Kenosha and Racine county departments responded to the multi-alarm structure, with Kansasville Fire and Rescue Department the lead fire agency on the initial call as it is in the part of Brighton that falls under its primary protection.
-Fire department personnel responding to the were from Union Grove, Yorkville, Raymond, Waterford, Tichigan, Wind Lake, Rochester, Burlington (city and town), Lake Geneva, Wheatland, Paris, Salem Lakes, Randall, Bristol and South Shore (Mount Pleasant), in addition to Kansasville.
+Fire units from several Kenosha and Racine county departments responded to the multi-alarm structure, with Kansasville Fire and Rescue Department the lead fire agency on the initial call as the home is in the part of Brighton that falls under its primary protection.
+Fire department personnel responding to the were from Union Grove-Yorkville, Raymond, Waterford, Tichigan, Wind Lake, Rochester, Burlington (city and town), Lake Geneva, Wheatland, Paris, Salem Lakes, Randall, Bristol and South Shore (Mount Pleasant), in addition to Kansasville.
 The Racine Fire Bells were also on scene to provide rehab assistance to firefighters.

 “We got extra help there, with it being so hot and humid, so we could change crews out more often,” he said.